chriskyfung/AutoFetcher-IG-Stories-to-GDrive/docs/index.md

 {% include toc.md %}

-## Introduction
+## 👀 Introduction

-Instagram Stories are ephemeral posts that disappear after 24 hours.
-They are a popular way for users to share their daily moments, thoughts, and opinions with their followers.
-However, sometimes you may want to save the Stories of your favorite celebrities, influencers, or friends to your Google Drive for later viewing, analysis, or backup.
+Do you love watching 📸 Instagram Stories? 😍 They are a great way to see what your favorite people are up to, whether they are celebrities, influencers, or friends.
+But what if you want to keep some of the Stories for later, or back them up in case they disappear?

-This project uses Google Apps Script and Google Sheets to create a cloud-based tool that downloads the most recent Instagram Stories of any user you specify and saves them to your Google Drive.
+**IG Stories to GDrive Fetcher** is the perfect solution for you.
+It is a free and open-source tool that lets you download any Instagram Stories you want and save them to your Google Drive. 🚀 All you need is a Google Sheet and a few minutes to set it up.

 With this tool, you can:

-- Enter the Instagram usernames and IDs of the people you want to download Stories from in a Google Sheet.
+- **Save Stories** of any Instagram user to your Google Drive 📂
-- Set up a time-driven trigger to run the script automatically at regular intervals.
+- **Schedule downloads** to run automatically at any time you want 🕖
-- Customize the code to suit your needs and use it to access and automate various Google services, such as Gmail, Calendar, Drive, and Sheets.
+- **Customize the code** to fit your needs and use it to connect with other Google services, such as Gmail, Calendar, Drive, and Sheets 👨‍💻

-This project is open-source and free to use.
-You can find the source code, the Google Sheet template, and the detailed instructions on how to use the tool on this website.
-You can also check out the project GitHub repository for more information and reporting issues.
+You can get the Google Sheet template, and the step-by-step guide on how to use the tool on this website.
+You can also visit the [project repository] for more details, the source code and feedback.

+[project repository]: {{ site.github.repository_url }} "Open on GitHub"

+**Get started now** and never miss an Instagram Story again! 💯

 ## 🛹 How to Use